electron/electronjs.org-old/_posts/2017-05-16-typescript.md

 author: zeke
 ---

-The `electron` npm package now includes a
-[TypeScript definition file](http://definitelytyped.org/) that describes all of the [Electron API](https://electron.atom.io/docs/api/) in detail.
+The `electron` npm package now includes a TypeScript definition file that that provides detailed annotations of the entire Electron API.
 Just `npm install electron` to get up-to-date Electron typings in your project.

 ---